 When I purchased this fabric, I was thinking of using it to make some art wall in my bedroom.
 Once back home, I realized that the pattern wouldn’t match in the room.
 I guess I was just looking for an excuse to buy this nice fabric coupon!
-Not a problem, the dot pattern and the vintage colors will work perfectly for a dress.
-As you like the easy shirt sewing tutorial, I tried to work the same way: simple shape and easy sewing.
-I hope you will enjoy it!
+Not a problem, the dotted pattern and the vintage colors will work perfectly for a dress.
+I like sewing clothes for myself and I also like sewing for others.
+In general not clothes because it is more complicated, but pillows or fabric baskets.
+They make great personalized gifts.
+I really have to think of adding some hang tag to my next sewing project, it will make it more special.
+Online, you can design by yourself hang tags the way you want, it seems quite simple.
+Did you ever try ?

 I choose some light fabric, it looks like lycra but it’s not stretch (I can’t remember how it’s call).